Frequently Asked Questions

 The above are just examples.
 We are looking to ensure you understand the risks that could impact your project.
 Also, importantly, we want to make sure you have a plan to mitigate or manage these risks in case they do arise.

 What else will be considered when reviewing my application?

 The application process will be competitive.
-Stronger applications are those that meet the criteria and advance program values and priorities.
+Priority will be given to organisations with a primary focus on gender equality and women's rights or women led organisations.
+In addition, stronger applications are those which both meet the criteria and advance program values and priorities.
 These include:

 - Building capacity